Lexicon-Martelleur/Exercise-React-Cocktail-API/README.md

 ### Search Page++

 - The user should be able to to advanced searches.
-- The use should be able to search on one of thes parameters or a combination of them:
+- The use should be able to search on one of these parameters or a combination of them:

   - Category
   - Ingredient